Learn About Multiple Myeloma

 - Watchful waiting for patients with smoldering myeloma (myeloma without symptoms) involves careful monitoring of the disease until it progresses or symptoms emerge.
 You may also hear this called active surveillance

-- Chemotherapy kills myeloma cells through the use of intravenous (IV), subcutaneous, or oral drugs
+- Chemotherapy kills myeloma cells using intravenous (IV), subcutaneous, or oral drugs

 - Corticosteroids may be used alone or in combination with other drugs to kill myeloma cells.
 They may also help treat common multiple myeloma symptoms such as nausea and vomiting